md-anbari/RSA-AES-Encryption-Secure-Data-Transmission/README.md

-# RSA + AES Encryption: A Combination for Secure Profile Data Transmission
+# RSA + AES Encryption: A Combination for Secure Data Transmission

 In this project, we use a combination of RSA and AES encryption to secure sensitive profile data during transmission.
 This combination is chosen because it combines the strengths of both algorithms, offering a balance between security and performance.